-ANSWER: The correct answers are shaded.
+The correct answers are shaded.

-Tax Questions Column A Partnership Column B S Corporation Column C C Corporation Who pays tax on Partners Shareholders Shareholders the entity's income?
-Partnership S Corporation C Corporation Are operating losses passed Yes Yes Yes through to owners?
-No No No Are capital gains (losses) reported on Yes Yes Yes owners' tax returns as such?
-No No No Are distributions of profits taxable to owners?
-Yes Yes Yes No No No
+Tax Questions Column A Partnership Column B S Corporation Column C C Corporation

+Who pays tax on the Partners Shareholders Shareholders

+entity's income?
+Partnership S corporation C Corporation

+Are operating losses Yes Yes Yes

+passed through to owners?
+No No No

+Are capital gains Yes Yes Yes

+(losses) reported on owners' tax returns as such?
+No No No

+Are distributions of Yes Yes Yes

+profits taxable to owners?
+No No No

+Nontax Factors Partnership S Corporation C Corporation

+Is the liability of owners Yes Yes Yes

+limited?
+No No No

+Is there free Yes Yes Yes

+transferability of ownership interests?
+No No No